 Applicants from other countries need a TOEFL score, even if the language of instruction was English.
-The Graduate School has a small list of exceptions for specific universities – please send email to the Graduate School if you think you should be exempt, and forward their response to us if they agree.
 If you have a dual degree from a US and international program, please check to see who will issue the degree(s) and then contact the graduate school.

 - I have not yet taken my GRE or TOEFL test.
 Can I apply?

 You can apply without your scores, but you should have the testing service send the scores directly to us by the application deadline.
 We will not process your application until we have the GRE scores.

 - My TOEFL and/or GRE score has already expired or will expire before August of the next year.
 Should I retake the test?

 We require official TOEFL and GRE scores sent to us by ETS.
 As long as we have official scores on record, you do not need to take the test.
 So, if you previously sent scores to Penn State, or if you can arrange to send the scores before they expire, you do not need to retake the test.

 - I have taken the TOEFL or GRE twice.
 Which score will you take?